chenazam/character-reference-library/docs/assets/library/10_CHARACTERS/JASPER/00_PROFILE/prompt_blocks.md

 Copy this block directly into short prompts.

 Jasper is a 5'7" lean runner-built man with expressive youthful features and short light brown / dark blonde hair.
-Their style combines playful athletic fashion with very short athletic shorts and fitted tanks.
+His style combines playful athletic fashion with very short athletic shorts and fitted tanks.

 ---